MarrakechFOR LESS Get the Premium Guide

 Mid-Luxury Riads

-Traditional riads with plunge pools, courtyards, and rooftop terraces in the medina.
-Breakfast typically included.
-Search Booking.com for verified options with guest reviews.
+Plunge pools, courtyards and rooftop terraces in the medina.
+Breakfast included.

-Over 1,200 hotels and riads listed.
-Filter by price, rating, and location.
-Use my link for cashback.
+Over 1,200 hotels and riads.
+Filter by price, rating and location — real reviews.

 Royal Mansour

-From someone who's been through every street, every scam, and every amazing moment.
+From someone who's been through every scam, alley and amazing moment.

 Bargaining is a sport

-In the souks, the first price is always 3–5× the real value.
+The first price is always 3–5× the real value.
 Smile, walk away, come back.
-Patience wins.

 Dress conservatively

-Cover shoulders and knees, especially in the medina and around mosques.
-It earns respect and avoids unwanted attention.
+Cover shoulders and knees, especially around mosques.
+It earns respect.

 Best time to visit